 Action films fit into a category referred to as “evergreen.”
 These films play well internationally because you don’t need to know the language to understand the action.
 And as a result, when I attend film markets, many buyers ask if I have action films.

 All this to say, you must find the balance between art and business.
 You have to decide your goals for the film.
-If your goal is to get your independent voice out there with an edgy drama, you’re welcome to do so.
+If you aim to get your independent voice out there with an edgy drama, you’re welcome to do so.
 Just know that this may reduce your distribution opportunities.

 And if your goal is to make money on the film, your best bet would be to focus on film genres that sell.
 If you’re interested in learning more about developing your film, check out my series on film distribution.